richi0/gocad/README.md

 # GOCAD

-A simple library for writing [OpenSCAD](https://openscad.org/about.html) code in go.
+A simple library for writing [OpenSCAD](https://openscad.org/about.html) code in Go.

 ## Supported features